Simo3ds/Nexus3DS-ITA/README.md

 *Nintendo 3DS "Custom Firmware"*

+As you can see, the code for the added features sucks (because my knowledge of C is severely lacking), so don't get your hopes up too high.

 ## What it is
 **Luma3DS** is a program patching and reimplementing significant parts of the software running on all models of the Nintendo 3DS family of consoles.